EnhancingLowLightVideos/ICCV_rebuttal/main.md

 ## <span id="C1">Compare with Learning to See in the Dark</span>

 Thank \#R1 for your suggestion.
-In Learning to See in the Dark, due to the requirement of long exposure for capturing clean images, this method cannot be applied to the denoising of videos.
-Besides, the method need to take raw images captured using two cameras models (Sony $\alpha$7S 2 and Fujifilm X-T2) as input, while those camera models are unable to obtain raw data when taking videos.
+In Learning to See in the Dark, due to the requirement of long exposure for capturing clean images, it is difficult to extent this method to dynamic video denoising.
+Besides, two specific camera models (Sony $\alpha$7S 2 and Fujifilm X-T2) are provided with only the raw image as input, while those cameras are unable to obtain raw data when taking videos.

-However, we are interested in comparing with this method at the same camera settings in the same low light scenario.
-In this rebuttal we calibrate the noise model parameters and train the network for Sony $\alpha$7S 2.
-Then we make comparisons with test-sony model [See-in-dark](<https://github.com/cchen156/Learning-to-See-in-the-Dark>).
+However, we are still interested in comparing with this method at the same camera settings in the same low light scenario.
+In this rebuttal,  we calibrate the noise model parameters and train the network for Sony $\alpha$7S 2.
+Then we make comparisons with the test-sony model  [See-in-dark](<https://github.com/cchen156/Learning-to-See-in-the-Dark>).
+A thorough comparison as show in Fig. 3.
 Through comparing with the image captured during the day, our method is demonstrated to recover higher fidelity both in color and spatial details.

 ![](pic/see-in-dark.bmp)